-I have a degree in architecture from a university outside the U.S. or Canada OR a non-accredited architecture-related degree that allowed me to get licensed in a foreign country.
-I have an active license in good standing to practice architecture in a country outside the United States AND my license allows me to work on any size or type of building project, without the supervision of others.
+I have an architecture related degree that allowed me to get a license to practice architecture outside of the United States or Canada.
+My license is active and in good standing to practice architecture AND my license allows me to work on any size or type of building project, without the supervision of others.

-FOREIGN ARCHITECT PATH - Go to: page 10
+INTERNATIONAL ARCHITECT PATH - Go to: page 10

-I am licensed in Canada, Mexico, Australia, New Zealand, or the United Kingdom
+I am licensed in Canada, Australia, New Zealand, or the United Kingdom

-I have a foreign license from Canada, Mexico, Australia, New Zealand, or the United Kingdom.
+I have a license from Canada, Australia, New Zealand, or the United Kingdom.